top of page

 • Can I swim with my friend?

 Trust us when we say that once you enter the water, it is unlikely you will stay with your other swimmer friends.
 In our experience as past swimmers, there will be points where you feel like you are the only swimmer in the ocean.
 Swimmer speed, swimmer comfort, kayaker experience, tides, currents, and a variety of other factors cause you to spread apart during the event.
-Please do not try to manipulate your pace times to stay with other participants; it will likely result in you extending your swim distance.
+Please, do not try to manipulate your pace times to stay with other participants; it will likely result in you extending your swim distance.

 • Do we all start together?